eclipse-archived/ceylon-lang.org/documentation/1.3/tour/dynamic.md

 ### Gotcha!

 Note that a `dynamic` interface is a convenient fiction!
-The Ceylon compiler can't do anything to ensure that the native JavaScript object you assign to the `dynamic` interface type _actually implements the operations_ that the interface declares!
+The Ceylon compiler can't do anything at compilation time to ensure that the native JavaScript object you assign to the `dynamic` interface type _actually implements the operations_ that the interface declares!

-So, if you're not careful, you can _still_ get runtime type exceptions!
+So, if you're not careful when writing your `dynamic` interface, or when assigning a dynamically typed value to a `dynamic` interface type, you can _still_ get runtime type exceptions!

 ## Dynamic instantiation expressions

 Occasionally it's necessary to instantiate a JavaScript `Array` or plain JavaScript `Object` (which is not the same thing as a Ceylon `Object`!).
-We may use a special-purpose _dynamic enumeration expression_:
+We may use a special-purpose _dynamic enumeration expression_.
+This comes in two flavors:

+- with named arguments, to instantiate a JavaScript `Object`, or
+- with positional arguments, to instantiate a JavaScript `Array`.

+The example shows demonstrates both flavors:

     dynamic {
         dynamic obj = dynamic [ hello = "Hello, World"; count = 11; ];